qwertykolea/openvpn-client/README.md

 3. **Handle authentication** – Based on env vars or auth file, it inserts or comments out the `auth-user-pass` directive in the temporary config.
 4. **Ensure TUN device exists** – Creates `/dev/net/tun` if it doesn't exist.
 5. **Start healthcheck watchdog** – If `HEALTHCHECK_HOST` is set, the watchdog subshell is started in the background.
-6. **Generate the up script(`/tmp/up.sh`)** – This script is executed by OpenVPN immediately after the tunnel interface is brought up, before any routes are added.
+6. **Generate the up script( `/tmp/up.sh` )** – This script is executed by OpenVPN immediately after the tunnel interface is brought up, before any routes are added.
 It applies:
    - `iptables -t nat -A POSTROUTING -o tun0 -j MASQUERADE`
    - `iptables -P FORWARD ACCEPT`
    - `iptables -t mangle -A POSTROUTING -p tcp --tcp-flags SYN,RST SYN -j TCPMSS --clamp-mss-to-pmtu`
    - If `OVPN_DNS_SERVERS` is set:
      - Writes the DNS list to `/etc/resolv.conf`
      - Adds DNAT rules: `iptables -t nat -A PREROUTING -p udp --dport 53 -j DNAT --to-destination ${PRIMARY_DNS}:53` (and same for TCP)
-   - Executes `/vpn/post-up.sh` if present.
+7. **Generate the route-up script ( `/tmp/route-up.sh` )** – This script is executed by OpenVPN after all routes (including pushed routes) have been added.
+It:
+   - Waits briefly for tun0 to obtain an IP address (if not already present).
-7. **Launch OpenVPN** with:
+9. **Launch OpenVPN** with:
    - `--config /tmp/config.ovpn`
    - `--verb $VERB`
    - `--suppress-timestamps`